Curious about the Italian culture? Learn more about our Homestay Immersion program in Italy!

 - Medical, Liability and Emergency Repatriation Insurance

-You must be from 14 to 18 years of age, and you must have a minimum of 1 year of studies in Italian.
+Language: minimum of 1 year of studies in Italian.

 Frequently Asked Questions